 Methodology

 The Education and Earnings Report came from a Pollfish survey launched on January 8, 2025, targeting a sample of 1,000 participants.
 The analysis was conducted from February 3–14, 2025.
-The study examined how hiring managers perceive the value of a master’s degree compared to a Bachelor’s degree plus two years of work experience and the salary implications tied to higher education during the recruitment process.
+The study examined how hiring managers perceive the value of a master’s degree compared to a Bachelor’s degree plus 2 years of work experience and the salary implications tied to higher education during the recruitment process.

 To minimize bias, Pollfish uses Random Device Engagement (RDE) to ensure a fair and organic selection process.
 For further details on Pollfish’s methodology, please visit their website or contact eduardo@resumegenius.com.